carolineh101/deep-learning-architecture/README.md

-# deep-learning-architecture
+# Building a Deep Learning Architecture to Classify Building Architecture
-Deep learning classifier for building architecture.
+[IN PROGRESS] Deep learning classifier for building architecture.